-The interim report was written based on publicly accessible information on relevant EC legislation and implementation.
-Additional information, particularly on practical implementation, was sought from relevant Commission services, some EU Member States as well as selected stakeholders engaged in the international grain trade.
+Member States as well as selected stakeholders engaged in the international grain trade.
 This draft was then circulated for review to officials occupied with biosafety issues both within the European Commission and amongst EU Member States.
-Additional comments received were integrated into the final version of the report.
+Additional comments received were integrated before the pre-final version of this report was eventually put into Interservice Consultation to seek formal approval from all relevant services within the European Commission.